Illinois Department of Human Services

 - All residential providers are required to immediately develop or amend existing agency policies and procedures and to implement and train applicable staff on new and/or updated internal policies and procedures to assure compliance with the implementation of this Information Bulletin prior to July 1, 2021.

 - An individual's earned income is the individual's property and may not be collected, garnished, billed, claimed or in any way attached by a DDD provider.
 This includes and is not limited to any services or supports considered as any part of the DDD's reimbursement to providers for services and/or supports both within and outside of Home and Community Based Services (HCBS) Waivers.
-Unless, the provider is required to collect a portion of the individual's income as part of a federal, state, or local assistance program.

 - However, if a provider makes an agreed upon purchase on behalf of an individual, the provider can bill the individual for the purchase made on their behalf.
 The amount billed to the individual can't exceed the amount of the purchase.